The Evolution: From Rules-Based Automation to Intelligent Systems

 Conclusion

-Find out more on how FPT helps businesses run SAP with AI-driven solutions as legacy systems reach end of maintenance, here.
+For organizations ready to move beyond AI buzzwords toward meaningful transformation, the path forward is clear and the returns are measurable.
+Find out more about how FPT helps businesses run SAP with AI-driven solutions as legacy systems reach end of maintenance here.